The 36 Very Best Weekend Getaways From Brisbane

 If a relaxing vacation is what you're looking for, a trip to Hervey Bay is in order.
 The drive will take you approximately three and a half hours from Brisbane.

 Hervey Bay is home to some of the best Humpback Whale watching in the world.
 With a long season - between July to October - you can often see pregnant whales and mothers and their calves swimming throughout the bay.

 Tours will take you close enough to the animals to watch them breach and spray you with water.
 It is a once in a lifetime experience.

 However, it is not just whales that bring people to Hervey Bay.
 The beaches are calm and relaxing here, without the noise of waves and the danger of tides.

 Fishing, walking the esplanade, visiting Urangan Pier, and wandering through one of the many Hervey Bay Markets are also top things to do when visiting the area.

-In fact, over 50 vineyards are scattered throughout the area.
-You can pick and choose the wineries you are most interested in, or take a self-guided bicycle tour.
+In addition, over 50 vineyards are scattered throughout the area.
+You can pick and choose the wineries you are most interested in or take a self-guided bicycle tour.